Rian8337/osu-droid-module/README.md

 -   Beatmap parser
 -   osu! difficulty calculator
+    -   Two versions of difficulty calculators are available:
+        -   Live calculator (based on the current state of difficulty algorithm)
+        -   Local calculator (based on the most recent difficulty algorithm in osu!lazer)
-    -   This includes a strain graph generator.
+    -   Includes a strain graph generator.
 -   osu! performance calculator
+    -   Two versions of performance calculators are available:
+        -   Live calculator (based on the current state of performance algorithm)
+        -   Local calculator (based on the most recent performance algorithm in osu!lazer)
 -   osu!droid replay analyzer
     -   Allows parsing osu!droid replay files (`.odr`) to get replay information.
     -   Three finger/two hand detection
         -   Uses cursor movement and beatmap difficulty data to detect.
         -   Two hand detection is not practical as it's still a WIP.

-An error margin should be expected from difficulty and performance calculator due to differences between C# (the language that osu!lazer uses) and TypeScript.
+An error margin should be expected from difficulty and performance calculator due to differences between C# and TypeScript.

 All features that the module offers are interchangeable with two gamemodes where they are applicable (such as difficulty and performance calculator):